SANIS-HITSZ/Waveform_AFDM/README.md

-This program shows the simulation codes of the research results about Affine Frequency Division Multiplexing (AFDM) waveform
-<br>UWB-LAB, School of Information Science and Technology, Harbin Institute of Technology (Shenzhen)
+This program shows the simulation codes of the research results about Affine Frequency Division Multiplexing (AFDM) waveform from UWB-LAB, School of Information Science and Technology, Harbin Institute of Technology (Shenzhen)

 All the codes in this program have been verified to run on 2023b.